padenot/nvim/README.md

 ``

-This will download the config files, and make sure that dependancies are satisfied (mainly ctags and DroidSansMono.ttf font).
+This will download the config files, and make sure that dependancies are satisfied (mainly ctags and DroidSansMono.ttf font as well as ViM 7.3.
+If you use 7.2 and don't want to / can't upgrade, try the 7.2 branch of this repository).

 ## Longer version & manual install